prysmaticlabs/documentation/website/docs/how-prysm-works/minimal-slashing-protection-api.md

 Under a naive approach this is fairly easy to implement, simply code the slashing conditions into the validator client and write to a local database every time the validator signs any message.
 Things get complicated in the real world.
 A validator has a duty every 6.4 minutes, the amount of signed messages can grow rapidly to tens of thousands and even more.
 A naive implementation will quickly face performance issues and backup issues, the latter more severe under a recovery from seed scenario.

 The basic promise of a seed managed wallet is that all a user needs to recover fully is the seed.
 Under eth2 slashing conditions that same user will now need all the historical slashing data as well to stay safe.
-That’s just not feasible nor convenient.
 A re-think of the slashing condition database is needed.

 ## Minimal Slashing protection